 One of the biggest issues we have with soft play equipment is that the majority of it is brightly coloured – we'd rather not have it on display all of the time.
 With this lovely grey ball pit, you needn't hide it away when you have guests over.
 It comes in a range of sizes and shapes – even square! – while there are so many colours to choose from.
 And, buying it means you are supporting a small business – win win!

 2. Check out this lovely indoor baby swing

 Swings aren't just for having fun – okay, they are mostly for having fun.
-But also, popping your child on a swing will teach them how to grip, it can help strengthen their spine while they are sitting upright and so much more.
+But also, popping your child on a swing will teach them how to grip, can help strengthen their spine while they are sitting upright, and so much more.

 Molfar UA Baby or toddler swing (opens in new tab)

 We love the idea of hanging a swing in a nursery – for endless playtime at home!
 This one is super comfortable with a back for little ones, and it has lots of places for them to hold onto.
 Not just that but it's 100 per cent handmade, and sturdy, with a maximum weight limit of 90 pounds.
 It's in the US but shipping is free!

 3. Get them an indoor slide

 Slides aren't just for outdoor play, clearly!
 By using a slide, little ones will work to strengthen their arms and legs while climbing, as well as gaining balance and coordination skills.
 Not to mention independence once they finally conquer it on their own!